Last Updated on 04/14/2021 by Inside Tailgating

-We often think of tailgating happening in and around big NFL stadiums.
+We often think of a tailgating party happening in and around big NFL stadiums.
 And even in college towns.
 But can you tailgate in small towns?
 Well, of course!
-Pick an event, be it a church event, small town parade or even a cub scout jamboree and set up your equpment.
-Here are a couple of recipes that seem perfect for a small town tailgate.
+Pick an event, be it a church event, small town parade or even a cub scout jamboree and set up your equipment.
+Here are a couple of recipes that seem perfect for a small town tailgating party.

 Kentucky Glazed Canadian Bacon

 - ½ teaspoon dry mustard

 - Preheat oven to 350 degrees.